derjulian2/treelib/docs/README.md

 # treelib - tree data-structures for C++

-- Version: 0.0.3
+- Version: 0.1.1
-- Tested on C++-Compilers: MinGW
+- Tested on C++-Compilers: GCC 15.2.1-1 on Fedora-Linux 42
-- Tested on Python-Versions: n/a
-- Documentation: n/a
+- Documentation: n/a (doxygon-comments in-code)

 # Installation